cleancode/njsw2012/README.md

 # 0 - WELCOME (09:30 - 10:00) - F+G

 * disclaimer: this is our way, not a good one, not bad one, but a way that works for us
-* what a would like to see/do in a workshop and why?
+* what I would like to see/do in a workshop and why?
 * agenda
 * networking: what do you know about node.js, why, and what do you like to do in the future with node.js
 * setup working environment